 On this page

 When you use Atlas App Services to back your client app, you get access to a user object.
-With this user object, you can:
+Use Java SDK methods with this user object to conveniently:

 Create and delete users